-- A. First level Grievance Redressal Officer (FL-GRO) for the project will be the Zonal Manager at the Zonal Management Unit (ZMU).
+- A. Community level Grievance Redressal will take place through Grievance Redressal Committee (GRC).
+The members will be representatives from the village council, VMC (Village Management Committee) which will be formed under the project), nominations from village women group, youth group and others elders/ relevant persons nominated by the communities.
+The GRC should be representative of various cohorts and interest groups from the village. - B. First level Grievance Redressal Officer (FL-GRO) for the project will be the Zonal Manager at the Zonal Management Unit (ZMU).
 The official's name and address, telephone no., email ID will be displayed in the office including website, and the information will be disseminated during stakeholder consultations and IEC activities.
 These details will also be available in the project villages and other interventions areas.
 The GRO will be the focal person to redress any complaints related to service delivery or lack of it under the project.
 Within five days of receiving the complaint, the GRO shall acknowledge the complaint either by writing a letter or email specifying the date, time, place, unique complaint number and particulars of complaint along with the stipulated timeframe for redressal.
 Once the grievance is resolved, the FL-GRO shall ensure that the complainant is informed and the grievance closed.
-The FL-GRO will have 15 working days within which to act upon and close the complaint.
-Once closed, feedback will be sought to ensure that the complainant is satisfied with the quality and time of the resolution. - B. In case the complainant is not satisfied with the response, the complaint can be escalated to the Second level GRO (SL-GRO), which will be the Project Director or any senior official at the SPMU designated by the Project Director.
+The FLGRO will have 15 working days within which to act upon and close the complaint.
+Once closed, feedback will be sought to ensure that the complainant is satisfied with the quality and time of the resolution.

+- C. In case the complainant is not satisfied with the response, the complaint can be escalated to the Second level GRO (SL-GRO), which will be the Project Director or any senior official at the SPMU designated by the Project Director.
 The SL-GRO will have 30 working days within which the complaint is to be redressed.
-In case of failure to do so the appellate authority designated by the ELEMENT project for escalation will be the Mission Director or the Agriculture Production Commissioner (APC) or any senior official designated by the latter.

-- C. The complainant can also file a complaint at the Centralized Public Grievance Redress and Monitoring Systems (CPGRAMS) https://pgportal.gov.in, the national grievance redress portal which takes up and acknowledges receipt of people's complaints, then forwards it to the relevant public sector entities/ state governments which are mandated to address the specific issues raised.
+In case of failure to do so the appellate authority designated by the ELEMENT project for escalation will be the Mission Director or the Agriculture Production Commissioner (APC) or any senior official designated by the latter. - D. The complainant can also file a complaint at the Centralized Public Grievance Redress and Monitoring Systems (CPGRAMS) https://pgportal.gov.in, the national grievance redress portal which takes up and acknowledges receipt of people's complaints, then forwardsitto the relevant public sector entities/ state governments which are mandated to address the specific issues raised.
 The complaints can be sent through letters, email, and telephone call /WhatsApp for public grievances.
-The GRO, upon receiving the submission from the compliant procedures will work on adequate follow-ups, investigations, and actions, with a view to propose a resolution that will be agreeable to the complainant.
-The GROs and PMU Social Specialist will be responsible for ensuring that all complaints are addressed in a timely manner. - D. Telephonic HELPLINE: During project preparation, a responsibility matrix and modalities of setting up an independent helpline will be designed and by three months of project effectiveness, it will be piloted.
+TheGRO, upon receiving the submission from the compliant procedures will work on adequate follow-ups, investigations, and actions, with a view to propose a resolution that will be agreeable to the complainant.
+The GROs and PMU Social Specialist will be responsible for ensuring that all complaints are addressed in a timely manner. - E. TELEPHONIC HELPLINE: During project preparation, a responsibility matrix and modalities of setting up an independent helpline will be designed and by three months of project effectiveness, it will be piloted.
 Following which the system will be rolled out, advertised in project sites and to stakeholders, complaints will be tracked and response rate will be monitored.

-7.7 Grievance Implementation Procedure
+7.3.
+Grievance ImplementationProcedure